 DM treatment aims to prevent acute hypo and hyperglycemic complications, decrease the risk for conditions associated with diabetes, reduce mortality, and optimize quality of life.
-Good glycemic control with the decrease of glycemic variability, including hypoglycemia episodes in both type 1 and type 2 diabetes have been associated with a reduction of complications and adverse clinical outcomes.
-5-7
+Good glycemic control with the decrease of glycemic variability, including hypoglycemia episodes in both type 1 and type 2 diabetes have been associated with a reduction of complications and adverse clinical outcomes.5-7

 Precise information regarding variations in blood glucose levels are relevant for physicians and patients to determine the efficacy of treatment.
-4,8 It allows for medication, diet and exercise adjustment, maximization of blood glucose control and assessment of glycemic variability and associated complications.8 Moreover, regular monitoring of glycemic status also provides important information for patient disease's education, allowing the patients to improve their knowledge and awareness regarding the disease.
+It allows for medication, diet and exercise adjustment, maximization of blood glucose control and assessment of glycemic variability and associated complications.8 Moreover, regular monitoring of glycemic status also provides important information for patient disease's education, allowing the patients to improve their knowledge and awareness regarding the disease.
 Although the benefit of self-monitoring has been established for patients with type 1 diabetes (T1D), its relevance for type 2 diabetes (T2D), especially for patients that do not receive insulin or secretagogue drugs, remains a question of debate.
-4,9,10 Multiple systems for measuring glucose in people with diabetes have been developed.
-11,12 The first consisted of strips that allowed a semiquantitative indication of the level of glucose in urine.
-12 However, the inability of detecting hypoglycemia and the difficulty in drawing conclusions from the level of excreted glucose propelled the search for other systems.12 Currently, small, automatic, and electronical glucometers are frequently used to measure capillary glucose levels.
-11 Additionally, in the last decades, continuous glucose monitoring systems that measure the patients' glucose levels in the interstitial fluid have been developed.
-11,12 different efficacy and safety profiles.
+Multiple systems for measuring glucose in people with diabetes have been developed.
+The first consisted of strips that allowed a semiquantitative indication of the level of glucose in urine.
+However, the inability of detecting hypoglycemia and the difficulty in drawing conclusions from the level of excreted glucose propelled the search for other systems.
+Currently, small, automatic, and electronical glucometers are frequently used to measure capillary glucose levels.
+Additionally, in the last decades, continuous glucose monitoring systems that measure the patients' glucose levels in the interstitial fluid have been developed.

+International recommendations on the treatment of T2D propose increasingly ambitious glycemic control goals, with less variability and fewer episodes of hypo and hyperglycemia.
+Simultaneously, there are, currently, more pharmacological options with different efficacy and safety profiles.
 There is also an increasingly higher volition to actively involve people with diabetes in the management of their disease.
 To achieve this goal, there is the need to use tools that help the decision-making process of people with diabetes regarding pharmacological and non-pharmacological therapeutical measures.
 To assess the consensus regarding self-monitoring of blood glucose (SMBG) in Portugal, a panel of 13 physicians with different specialties involved in the treatment of patients with diabetes participated in a Delphi panel, whose results are reported in this work.